jaymcgavren/presentations/go/phillyete/2019/slides.md

 $ go get golang.org/x/tools/cmd/goimports
 ```

-See directions at https://godoc.org/golang.org/x/tools/cmd/goimports for integrating with your editor.
+Do a web search for "goimports" for directions on integrating with your editor.

 ## "goimports"